beryldb/beryldb/README.md

 ## Coremodules and Modules

-Beryl is mainly divided into two components: core modules and modules.
+BerylDB is mainly divided into two components: core modules and modules.
 These can be found in these directories:

 * `src/coremodules`: Contains Beryl's core modules.
 These are required to